Rising inflation: How it's hurting your finances

-"These are all defensive industries which are best placed to perform in difficult economic times," says Patrick Connolly, spokesperson for AWD Chase De Vere.
+"These are all defensive industries which are best placed to perform in difficult economic times," says Patrick Connolly, spokesperson for financial planning firm Chase De Vere.

 Ultimately, you're not going to be able to beat inflation with your savings, but over the longer term there's potential for greater total returns that could outpace inflation.

-There are two measures of inflation: the consumer prices index (CPI) is the official measure, while the retail prices index (RPI) tends to be slightly higher – it's 5.5% at the moment – because it includes mortgage payments.
-Both indices look at the costs of a basket of approximately 700 goods and services that typify consumer spending habits; an average figure is then calculated by getting 110,000 price quotations each month.
+Traditionally, there have been two measures of inflation: the consumer prices index (CPI) is the official measure, while the retail prices index (RPI) tends to be slightly higher – it's 3.2% at the moment – because it includes housing costs.
+Both indices look at the costs of a basket of approximately 700 goods and services that typify consumer spending habits; an average figure is then calculated by getting around 180,000 price quotations each month.

 Invidivual Savings Accounts were introduced on 6 April 1999 to replace personal equity plans (PEPs) and tax-exempt special savings accounts (TESSAs) with one plan that covered both stockmarket and savings products, the returns from which are tax-exempt.
 The ISA is not in itself an investment product.
 Rather, it’s a tax-free “wrapper” in which you place investments and savings up to a specified annual allowance where the returns (capital growth, dividends, interest) are tax-exempt (you don’t have to declare ISAs and their contents on your tax return).
 However, any dividends are taxed within the investment, and that can’t be reclaimed.